pichim/PM2_PES_Board_Example/docs/markdown/ws1.md

 ## Part 2

 The second task will be carried out using an IR distance sensor.
 This task will be to calibrate the sensor so that it can be used to measure distances in centimeters.
-Further we want to understand the sensors possible used cased, corner cases and limitations, basicly to understand the sensor as a system and what to look out for for us an engineers.
+We want to learn more about how sensors are used, including different situations they might be used in, unusual situations, and what they can't do.
+This helps us understand sensors better as a whole system, so we know what to watch out for as engineers.

 1. Read the IR sensor manual.
 There you can find technical infromation about the sensor and instructions for the connection to the Nucleo board.
 Perform the calibration according to the hardware tutorial: